 Yes, spousal IRA contributions can be Traditional or Roth IRA contributions.

 What are the Roth IRA Income Limits?

 All good things have limits.
-It’s no different with Roth IRA’s.
-Beyond certain income thresholds, you can no longer contribute to a Roth IRA.
+It’s no different with Roth IRAs.
+Beyond certain IRA income limit thresholds, you can no longer contribute to a Roth IRA.